-Course Number: 10SOCA23E Number of Credit Hours-4
+Course Number: 10SOCA23E

 The program's emphasis in Non-Profit / NGO Management and Development provides students with working knowledge of the administrative, financial, and organizational aspects of non-profit organizations / NGOs.
 Special course work focuses on the particular managerial challenges faced by non-governmental organizations, their unique features, and their interrelationships with other public management actors.
 Students and graduates work with international and / or community-based non-profit organizations / NGOs, including environmental organizations, youth groups, and small business development agencies